miho/CellTreeEditDistance/README.md

 'WorkingDir' is used by some functions of the framework.
 No files are required to be contained.

 ### Using the commandline
 The Framework has 13 functionalities which are controlled by the parameter 'case'.
 It is the most important parameter.
 Without this parameter nothing will work.
 The framework will tell you if parameters needed for the case are missing.
 It will not complain if too many arguments are passed, they will be ignored.
-A list of the parameters are given below.
+A list of the parameters is given in 'commandline parameters'.
 For instance this could be a simple command to run a TED-calculation from the commandline:
 ```
-java -jar CellTreeEditDistance.jar -c=3 -b=~/ProgramData -f=~/swcfiles.json
+java -jar CellTreeEditDistance.jar -c=3 -b=~/ProgramData -f=~/swcFiles.json
 ```

 #### --case=0
 This case is used to preprocess the SWCfiles directory within the given base directory.
 Not all swc-files can be used, some are duplicates.
 The unwanted files are moved to subdirectory 'ProgramData/Data/SWCFiles/00_Ignore/'.

 #### --case=1
-Unfortunately this case does not work when executing the jar as there have been problems regarding Lucene when creating the fat-jar.
 This case is used to query Lucene for neurons.
-Json-files containing neuronnames are very important when using the framework. they are used to tell for which neurons a TED-calculation shall be made.
+Json-files containing neuronnames are very important when using the framework.
+They are used to tell for which neurons a TED-calculation shall be made.
 With this case it is possible to search the Metadata for neurons with specific properties.
 Not all Metadata are searchable only the ones that have a related swc file in the SWCfiles directory outside 00_Ignore.
+IMPORTANT: If the json-files from the bachelor-thesis shall be used, the 'ProgramData.zip' has to be used (preprocessing was not reproducible because it was not working alphabetically, but it is now).

 Here is an example query:
 ```